Stock Characters in Storytelling

 I went back and reviewed the text and noticed that these two characters were indistinct.
 They were so alike that without carefully noting which one was acting in any given scene, it was impossible to differentiate them from each other.
 They were essentially the same character.
 Even their names sounded alike.

 This got me to thinking about the importance of building an ensemble of characters who are unique and distinct from each other instead of a cast of stock characters who are mere clones of each other.

 We sometimes talk about stock characters in literature.
 You know them: the mad scientist, the poor little rich kid, the hard-boiled detective.
 These characters have a place in storytelling.
-When readers meet a sassy, gum-popping waitress in a story, they know immediately who she is.
+When readers meet a sassy, gum-popping waitress in a story, they immediately know who she is.
 They’ve seen that character in other books and movies.
 Maybe they’ve even encountered waitresses like her in real life.
 These characters are familiar, but they’re also generic.

 When we use a stock character as a protagonist or any other primary character, we have to give the character unique qualities so the character doesn’t come off as generic or boring.
 It’s fine to have a sassy, gum-popping waitress make a single appearance in a story, but if she’s a lead character, she’s going to need deeper, more complex development so the readers no longer feel as if they already know her.
 She has to become new and interesting.